govau/service-manual/content/starting-team/roles/each-role.md

  -  technical team members — to develop and iterate prototypes to help improve the service

 #### Developer
-The developer designs quality, well-tested software and sites according to standards and best practice.
+The developer designs quality well-tested software and sites according to standards and best practice.
 They:

 -  build software with a focus on what users need from your service and how they’ll use it
 -  write quality well-tested code and try to find the simplest solution to a given problem